Triple Chocolate Jack Daniel’s Cupcakes

 - 1 cup unsalted butter room temperature

-- ½ cup ganache from this recipe
+- ½ cup ganache (recipe above)

 - ¼ cup dark cocoa powder regular cocoa powder is fine too